LemonHound/personal-productivity-dashboard/README.md

 2. Run the following command to install the cors package:
 -- `npm install cors`

+### AXIOS
+AXIOS is a popular JavaScript library used for making HTTP requests from a web browser or Node.js.
+You can install it using NPM, like with other packages
+1. Run the following command to install AXIOS:
+-- `npm install axios`

 ## Available Scripts

 To boot up our website, you'll need to run two different terminals.
 One will host our website, and the other will host the SQLite database.